 Wisconsin's electronics recycling law establishes a manufacturer-funded electronics collection and recycling program, called E-Cycle Wisconsin.
 The law also bans landfilling or incineration of many electronics.
 The law requires many local governments to educate their residents about electronics recycling.
 Local governments also have the option of collecting electronics under E-Cycle Wisconsin.

-Wisconsin households, K-12 public schools and Parental Choice Program schools can recycle many of their electronics through E-Cycle Wisconsin.
+Wisconsin households and K-12 schools can recycle many of their electronics through E-Cycle Wisconsin.

 How the electronics recycling law affects local governments

 All local governments must properly manage electronics used in government offices.
 For information about recycling government-owned electronics, see Managing Used Electronics

 Only local government responsible units have specific requirements under the electronics recycling law.
 Other local units of government can choose to participate in the program as recyclers or collectors.

 - Your Role in Electronics Recycling: A Guide for RUs and Other Local Governments

 RUs must educate residents about the importance of recycling electronics and the electronics disposal ban.
 They must also let their residents know about e-cycling opportunities.